Read-The-Question/rtq-review/apps/review-content-web/README.md

 ## Review controls

-- Combine tags within any of the five dimensions and filter question and answer content-RAG states independently.
+- Combine tags within any of the five dimensions and filter question content, question image, answer content, and answer image RAG states independently.
   The shared URL preserves the complete filter scope across refreshes, along with the active matching question.
 - Peer-review outcome filters allow every outcome to be selected even when its current count is zero.
 Multiple outcomes on one side use OR, so reviewers can select both the current and intended next outcome before changing a request.
-  **Reset** in that band clears all question and answer outcome selections while preserving content-RAG and dimensional filters.
+  **Reset** in that band clears all four outcome selections while preserving content-RAG and dimensional filters.
 - Use **Clear all** to reset both state facets, all five tag dimensions, and the active question while retaining unrelated display parameters.
-- Use the simple display switches to show or hide workings and answers, dimensional tags, raw TOML values, Question review, Answer review, Question feedback, and Answer feedback.
+- Use the simple display switches to show or hide workings and answers, dimensional tags, raw TOML values, and the selected review and feedback target.
 Review panels and populated feedback histories are independently visible for each side, so the sticky quick-review controls can be used with feedback visible and the full panels hidden.
 Display preferences stay in local browser storage; existing settings initially show feedback wherever the corresponding review panel was visible.